Adarsh0127-Elite/gofile/README.md

 ### Credits:
 - https://gofile.io - For the Amazing Website to upload Unlimited files with Unlimited filesize to fast servers, for free!
-- [Sushrut1101](https://github.com/Sushrut1101) - To make the Script
-- [тαиνir](https://github.com/tanvirr007) - For changes and adaptions